tiagoCuervo/PAMELI/README.md

 `python run.py --problem DTLZ2`

 ## Results
-PAMELI vs. [K-RVEA](https://ieeexplore.ieee.org/document/7723883) on the DTLZ problem set (from left to right and from top to bottom: DTLZ1, DTLZ2, DTLZ3, DTLZ4, DTLZ5, DTLZ6 and DTLZ7):
+PAMELI vs. [K-RVEA](https://ieeexplore.ieee.org/document/7723883) on the DTLZ problem set (from left to right and from top to bottom: DTLZ1, DTLZ2, DTLZ3, DTLZ4, DTLZ5, DTLZ6 and DTLZ7).
+The curves show the evolution of the inverted generational distance (IGD) with respect to the number of objective function evaluations:

 ![](PAMELIvsKRVEA.png)